 - 3. Select the appropriate driver (ONVIF or RTSP) from the drop-down list. - While the Generic RTSP driver is available when adding cameras manually, this is not always guaranteed to work due to the way different manufacturers handle RTSP streams.
-The recommended driver to use with Orchid Core VMS is ONVIF. - Starting in version 2.14, Administrators have the ability to disable the Generic RTSP camera driver, so this driver may not be available. - Starting in version 22.9, Orchid Core VMS now supports generic RTSP cameras that use the new H.265 compression standard. - 4.
+The recommended driver to use with Orchid Core VMS is ONVIF. - Starting in version 22.9, Orchid Core VMS now supports generic RTSP cameras that use the new H.265 compression standard. - 4.
 Enter the ONVIF Discovery URL, or the RTSP Stream URI (depending on the driver you specified) to match the correct address for the camera being added.
-Consult with the

-- camera manufacturer's user guide, as needed, for the correct syntax of the address. - 5.
+Consult with the camera manufacturer's user guide, as needed, for the correct syntax of the address. - 5.
 Enter a unique name for the camera.
-This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS. - 6.
-Enter the username and password that is setup on the camera being added. - Beginning in version 22.12, Axis cameras will no longer require a separate username and password in order to work with ONVIF.
+This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS.

+- 6. Enter the username and password that is setup on the camera being added. - Beginning in version 22.12, Axis cameras will no longer require a separate username and password in order to work with ONVIF.
 (If you're working in an older version of Orchid, please refer to the Advanced Topics section for more information.) - 7.
 Press the Register button to add the camera to Orchid Core VMS.